DavidLindtner/px4_ros2_mission/README.md

 In order to install all dependencies for simulation of drone missions with PX4 & ROS2 you need to follow steps in `install.md`

-## Run simulation with single wehicle
+## Run simulation with single wehicle using RTPS

 In order to simulate ROS 2 mission with PX4 firmware you need to run